brittanieyukimtiao/RNASeq/readme.md

 summary(decideTests(res.ZIvsII))
 summary(decideTests(res.ZIvsIO))

+#assign results to a variable and turn it into a data frame
 baseComp <- decideTests(res.ZOvsIO))
 baseComp <- as.data.frame(baseComp)

+#change column names to expression
 colnames(baseComp) <- "expression"

 #removes genes which are not expressed from the list